Conduct of hearings

 Hearing rooms, interview rooms and service counters have been adapted to comply with current public health guidelines, including through the addition of protective panels.
 Sanitizer dispensers have been set up in common areas and near room entrances.
 Rooms and equipment like chairs, microphones and tables will be disinfected regularly.

+Everyone who enters a courthouse must sanitize their hands using the sanitizer provided.
 Every person authorized to enter a courthouse must sanitize their hands using the sanitizer provided.
 They must follow courthouse directives, such as cough etiquette, hygiene measures and two-metre distance between people, at all times.

 Access to courtrooms is also controlled.